 You will want to visit this waterfall early in the spring since there has to be a strong force of water to show off the falls photographic potential.
 The falls cut down through a very narrow gorge, so if the water is low it will be tough to snag any sort of a good photograph.
 The hike to the falls is lovely and the observation deck at the falls is a fine touch as well.
 For more information and a trail map, visit here: link

 From the parking area, follow the obvious blue-blazed trail down into the woods.
-About 300 feet into the woods, take a left and follow the trail as it descends moderately for about 0.4 miles to a junction just before crossing a hiker's wooden bridge.
-A sign pointing left to the Glen has historicaly been located here.
+About 300 feet into the woods, take a left and follow the trail as it descends moderately for about 0.4 mile to a junction just before crossing a hiker's wooden bridge.
+A sign pointing left to the Glen has historically been located here.
 From here, take a wide left turn onto the spur trail, which is also blue-blazed.
-Follow this spur trail an additional 0.3 miles to the falls.
+Follow this spur trail an additional 0.3 mile to the falls.
 There is a short hill to climb about 0.1 mile before you reach the falls, and you will find a metal staircase in place to assist you down to an observation platform.
 It is from this platform that the best (and safest) view of the falls is obtained.

 After you return back to the junction with the main loop and the spur trail, you have a choice to make.
 You can either take a right and head back the original way you came, or you can turn left, cross the bridge and finish a slightly-longer loop.
 I recommend taking the loop option and it's only requires a minor amount of additional energy.